-Carlton Architecture PC, New York, NY, US, Architectural Designer
+Carlton Architecture, New York, NY, US, Architectural Designer

 .: Interact with clients to develop ideas and initial concepts

 .: Create all schemes and present to client for approval

 .: Execute space planning analysis for all projects to ensure final store layouts function properly and enhance the brand

 .: Produce and maintain drawing sets through all stages of construction

 .: Review and approve shop drawings and submittals

 .: Respond to RFI’s in a timely fashion

 .: Interact and develop relationships with various vendors and reps

 .: Source equipment and plumbing fixtures for residential and retail